ChristophSchmidl/web-security/assignment-4/README.md

 	* Level 9

 		* Do a post request with some testdata for the input fields.
 Take a look at this post request in WebScarab and change the cookie value "LoggedIn=false" to "LoggedIn=true".
-		* WEnn you fire the manual request in WebScarab, you should be able to see the password.
+		* When you fire the manual request in WebScarab, you should be able to see the password.
 		* Solution: OGRkNDRmMDU3